Birds of North Carolina:

 Search Common: Search Scientific:

 General Comments Few birds in the state, and in the Southeast, have declined as strongly over the past 50 or more years as has the Red-cockaded Woodpecker.
-Because it has been Federally listed as Endangered since 1970 (?), it has been extensively studied, more so than most other North American birds.
+Because it had been Federally listed as Endangered since 1970 (?), it has been extensively studied, more so than most other North American birds.
+On 24 Oct 2024, the species was downlisted to Threatened by the U.S. Fish and Wildlife Service.
 The great decline in mature Longleaf Pine stands from timber harvest, reduction of fire, conversion of stands to Loblolly or Slash pine plantations, development, and other activities have caused populations to shrink, particularly at the northern and Piedmont portions of its range.
 In this state, the woodpecker was found across most Coastal Plain counties and a few Piedmont counties along the Fall Line, as late as the 1980's; however, as of 2023, the species is limited mostly to the Longleaf Pine belts of the Sandhills region and the lower Coastal Plain.
 The species has very specific habitat requirements, as it nests only in living trees, almost always pines; habitats are mature and open pine stands with relatively little understory.
 These sites are typically in frequently burned Longleaf Pine stands, both in savannas/flatwoods and in hilly sandhills; fortunately, the bird can put up with man, as many colonies are at golf courses or in wooded residential areas where mature (and usually Longleaf) pine stands remain.
 Because of its need for heavily managed areas with frequent burning, nearly all remaining colonies are on conservation/managed lands; in some managed areas, such as at Fort Bragg, the species appears to be increasing in the past decade.
 Despite the species having occurred in low mountains in southeastern Tennessee in Great Smoky Mountains NP, this woodpecker has never been reported from the mountains of North Carolina.

 Breeding Status Breeder